SBA Hazard Insurance Requirements: The Essential Guide

 What other types of Business Insurance should I have?

-General Liability Insurance: General liability insurance is essential for any business, large or small.
+General Liability Insurance: General liability insurance is essential for all businesses, regardless of size.
 It protects against claims of bodily injury or property damage.

-Professional Liability: Professional liability insurance is also important.
+Professional Liability: Professional liability insurance is also essential.
 It covers mistakes made in professional services.
 For example, if a client claims you gave bad advice, this insurance helps pay legal fees.

 Property Insurance: Property insurance protects your business’s physical assets, including buildings, equipment, and inventory.
 If a fire or theft occurs, this policy can help recover losses.

 Workers’ Comp: In many places, workers’ compensation insurance is required by law.
-It provides benefits to employees injured on the job, ensuring they receive medical care and lost wages.
+It provides benefits to employees who are injured on the job, ensuring they receive medical care and compensation for lost wages.

 Business Interruption: Business interruption insurance can save your finances during unexpected events.
 If a disaster disrupts operations, this policy helps cover lost income.